The Statistical Mechanics of Indistinguishable Energy States and the Glass Transition: The glass transition

 yielding a closed form expression for the Kauzmann temperature,

-Equation (\ref{equ:kauz}) is remarkably simple yet profound, providing much needed insight into the microscopic origins of the glass transition. $T_K $ scales with $N/\mathcal{N}_{>\mu}$, which is the inverse of the fraction of particles with energies $\epsilon>\mu$.
-In order to satisfy the requirement of $T_K > 0$, it is assumed that $ \langle \epsilon \rangle < \mu$, which is satisified at lower $T$ where most of the particles are trapped in deep energy wells far below $\mu$.
+Equation (\ref{equ:kauz}) is remarkably simple, yet profound, revealing much needed insight into the microscopic origins of the glass transition. $T_K $ scales with $N/\mathcal{N}_{>\mu}$, which is the ratio of the total number of particles to the number of states with energies $\epsilon>\mu$.
+The denser the system is packed relative to the available high-energy states, the higher $T_K$.
+Additionally, $T_K$ scales with the condensate depth $ \langle \epsilon \rangle < \mu$, which causes $T_K$ to increase when most of the particles are trapped in deep energy wells far below $\mu$.
 Coincidently, this entropy crisis is mathematically similar to one displayed by Derrida's Random Energy Model (REM), which is an SG system with $\mathcal{S}_{RE}(E) = k_B \left( N \ln 2 - \frac{E^2}{N J^2} \right) = 0$\cite{derrida}.
-In the REM the critical distribution of the ground state energy transitions from a Gaussian, self-averaging distribution to being entirely dominated by the Gumbel distribution of equation (\ref{equ:gumbel}), which has a similar form to equation (\ref{equ:dexp}) as discussed earlier.
+In the REM the critical distribution of the ground state energy transitions from a Gaussian, self-averaging distribution to a phase being entirely dominated by the Gumbel distribution of equation (\ref{equ:gumbel}), having a similar form to equation (\ref{equ:dexp}) as discussed earlier.

 It is important to note that the $\mu$ value of atoms in a liquid is typically measured indirectly by determining the equilibrium vapor pressure $P_{i} $ of the component above the liquid, defined as the partial molar Gibbs energy $\mu _{i}=(\partial G/\partial n_{i})_{T,P}$\cite{march2002liquid,shing1982chemical}.
 However, $\mu$ measurements in non-equilibrium and amorphous glass phases remains challenging.
 Instead, researchers use estimates that derive from advanced numerical methods such as molecular dynamics (MD) simulations and the Jarzynski relation to compute thermodynamic potentials and $\mu$ in the glassy regime\cite{kosztin2006calculating}.
-Furthermore, measuring the atomic single particle energy spectrum $ \langle \epsilon \rangle$ and kinetic energy of liquid and glass phases is achieved through deep inelastic neutron scattering (DINS)\cite{jin1993dynamic}.
+Furthermore, measuring the atomic single particle energy spectrum $ \langle \epsilon \rangle$ and kinetic energy of liquid and glass phases can be achieved through deep inelastic neutron scattering (DINS)\cite{jin1993dynamic}.
 This technique allows the momentum distribution and the average kinetic energy of individual atoms to be determined through the glass phase transition.
+Since $C_\mu$ scales with $y \exp(y)$, it explodes superexponentially below $T_K$.
+The crossover between indistinguishable state statistics and Maxwell–Boltzmann statistics produces a pronounced nonlinearity in $C_\mu$, resembling the thermodynamic anomalies observed in supercooled liquids near the glass transition.